soyart/gfc/README.md

     $ gfc aes --compress -i plain.txt -k mykey -e hex | gfc aes --compress -d -k mykey -e hex;

 #### Encryption key
-##### AES
+##### AES and XChaCha20
-In gfc-aes, we can specify key filename to use with `-k <KEYFILE>` or `--key <KEYFILE>`.
+In `gfc-aes` and `gfc-cc20`, we can specify key filename to use with `-k <KEYFILE>` or `--key <KEYFILE>`.
 The key must be 256-bit, i.e. 32-byte long.
 If the key argument is omitted, a user-supplied passphrase will be used to derive an encryption key using PDKDF2.

     $ # gfc will read key from ~/.secret/mykey and uses it to encrypt plain.txt to out.bin;
     $ gfc aes -k ~/.secret/mykey -i plain.txt -o out.bin;
+    $
+    $ # The same as above, but XChaCha20-Poly1305 is used
+    $ gfc cc20 -k ~/.secret/mykey -i plain.txt -o out.bin;

 ##### RSA
 It's quite tricky to specify RSA key in the command line, since the keypairs are usually long and multi-lined.
 As a result, we should leverage the power of UNIX shell to read keyfiles for us.
 The syntax for this is `"$(< FILENAME)"`, where the shell reads the file for us and gives us the content string.